 We would like to plan a physician appreciation event.
 Do you have any recommendations?

 Physician appreciation is a key component of any retention strategy.
-It is usually simple to accomplish with little or no cost involved and it is a great way to show how much you care.
+It is usually simple to accomplish with little or no cost involved and it is a great way to show how much the community values having the physician.
 Many benefits come through physician appreciation including:

 - fostering good will by letting your physicians know the community appreciates their hard work and commitment; and,